Flightradar24

-Flightradar24 is a Swedish internet-based service that shows real-time aircraft flight tracking information on a map.
+Flightradar24 is a Swedish Internet-based service that shows real-time aircraft flight tracking information on a map.
 It includes flight tracking information, origins and destinations, flight numbers, aircraft types, positions, altitudes, headings and speeds.
 It can also show time-lapse replays of previous tracks and historical flight data by airline, aircraft, aircraft type, area, or airport.
-It aggregates data from multiple sources, but, outside of the United States, mostly from crowdsourced information gathering by volunteers with ADS-B receivers and from satellite-based ADS-B receivers.
+It aggregates data from multiple sources, but, outside of the United States, mostly from crowdsourced information gathered by volunteers with ADS-B receivers and from satellite-based ADS-B receivers.

 The service is available via a web page or mobile device apps.
 The Guardian considers the site to be "authoritative".

+It is the largest ADS-B network in the world with over 40,000 connected receivers, over 200,000 flights tracked per day, and over 4 million users per day.
+It is also used by most major airlines and others in the aviation industry, including Airbus, Boeing, and Embraer.